top of page

 A pink blossoming tree in a large open space

 We might not know his desire or purpose at all!
-But we can't pray and ask for the new things to be planted or the healing restoration if we won't surrender to the process of removal or killing.
+But we can't pray and ask for the new things to be planted or the healing restoration if we refuse to surrender to the process of removal or killing.

 Can we still trust this season’s process without fully understanding the WHY?